-Often members of the armed forces can be penalised through no fault of their own when it comes to military mortgages or borrowing for armed forces mortgages which is why schemes like the forces help to buy and military mortgages are essential, because they may move regularly or be stationed abroad for periods of time, which may then affect their credit rating.
+Often members of the Armed Forces can be penalised through no fault of their own when it comes to military mortgages or borrowing for Armed Forces mortgages which is why schemes like the forces help to buy are essential, because they may move regularly or be stationed abroad for periods of time, which may then affect their credit rating.
 Mortgage lenders may therefore be less likely to accept an application when compared to other mainstream occupations.
-Luckily, there are lenders out there who understand when it comes to military morgtgages, and adopt a more common sense approach, allowing for more flexible and unique underwriting criteria for military mortgages.
+Luckily, there are lenders out there who understand, and adopt a more common sense approach, allowing for more flexible and unique underwriting criteria for military mortgages.
 These lenders are happy with differing income types, or the fact you may be stationed abroad for example.
-We can help with military mortgages, armed forces mortgages with the forces help to buy scheme and the Army help to buy.
+We can help with military mortgages, Armed Forces mortgages with the Forces help to buy scheme and the Army help to buy.

 The FHTB and Army help to buy scheme is an interest free advance of salary and is to be repaid over ten years.

 It is available to Regular personnel to buy their first home or move to a new location (more than 50 miles from their current property), although there may be some exceptions to this.

 Find out more at from gov.uk help to buy.

 To be eligible for the forces help to buy scheme for military mortgages personnel must fulfil the following criteria:

 - Be in Regular service.